The Bichon Frise Trainers -

 This breed is known to do well in a home that is consistently occupied, preferably with older children and adults.
 Older Bichons are more adaptable to being left alone than pups; yet, if a pup must be left alone, a good suggestion is to have someone visit the home during the day to provide attention, make sure the dog is safe, and make sure it has food and water.
 Overall, Bichons have not been bred as ‘yard dogs,’ and they will develop behaviour problems if frequently left alone.
 This could cause health problems in the long run.

 The puppies respond well to positive reinforcement; the owner should praise the pup when it does as instructed and provide minor discipline if it is not behaving as expected.
 Trainers suggest that a positive reward consist of a small piece of kibble along with a great deal of verbal praise (“Good boy!
-Good Girl!) to reward correct behaviour.
+Good Girl!) to reward correct behavior.

 Training